-issue for government transparency as agency decisions are not being reviewed in a timely manner, and applicants are getting information which the Ombudsman determines they are entitled to several years after they originally made the request.
+There are longstanding external review cases sitting with the Ombudsman's office.
+This is a significant issue for government transparency as agency decisions are not being reviewed in a timely manner, and applicants are getting information which the Ombudsman determines they are entitled to several years after they originally made the request.

-One respondent specifically mentioned the delay in external review processes when asked what improvements that would make the RTI process.
+One respondent specifically mentioned the delay in external review processes when asked about improvements to the RTI process.
 This respondent said, '[an] issue is the delay in finalising external reviews, which often means that applicants have to wait years (as opposed to months) before they can access information'.